azerinnan/EDA_supplychain/README.md

 # Exploratory Data Analysis (EDA) – Supply Chain Dataset (Makeup Products)

 ## Project Overview & Objective
-Conduct a full exploratory data analysis (EDA) to understand data types, distributions, missing values, outliers, and relationships between variables in a supply chain dataset.
-This EDA will act as a foundation for future objective-specific projects.
+This project conduct a full exploratory data analysis (EDA) to understand data types, distributions, missing values, outliers, and relationships between variables in a supply chain dataset.
+The EDA will act as a foundation for future objective-specific analyses and projects.

-In this project, we analyze supply chain data from a Fashion and Beauty startup, specifically focusing on the movement and performance of makeup products across different operational stages — from suppliers to customers.
+The analyis focuses on supply chain data from a fashion and beauty startup, analyzes the movement and performance of products across different operational stages — from suppliers to customers.

 ## Data Source
 - Dataset Name: Supply Chain Data